SteadyCadence/api-docs/content/03-organization.md

 ```
 Endpoints in this category require using an organization's slug.
 [Click here to learn about finding and formatting slugs](01-introduction.md#slugs).

-> add proper links to the object below

 A member JSON object has the following properties.
 These properties are similar to the [`account` JSON object](02-users.md#user-content-example-account-json-object), but they include whether that user is an admin of the organization in question.

 Property | Type | Required? | Description